mbalabash/estimo/README.md

 Estimo was created with idea in mind how to measure parse/compile/execution time for javascript libs.

-It uses devtools protocol to [generate Chrome Timelines](https://github.com/CondeNast/perf-timeline-cli).
-Which can be transformed in human-readable format by [Big Rig](https://github.com/googlearchive/node-big-rig). **Keep in mind** there result depends on your device and available resources.
+It uses [puppeteer](https://github.com/GoogleChrome/puppeteer) to generate Chrome Timelines.
+Which can be transformed in human-readable format by [Tracium](https://github.com/aslushnikov/tracium).

+**Keep in mind** there result depends on your device and available resources.

 Inspired by [Size Limit](https://github.com/ai/size-limit).
 Thanks [@ai](https://github.com/ai/) for support.